SimformSolutionsPvtLtd/SSPlaceHolderTableView/README.md

 ## Usage example

 **NetworkUnReachableBlock**
--If you want to use inbuild Rechability for api call, You can simply add you api call inside this networkUnReachableBlock -Put this code in *viewDidLoad*
+- If you want to use inbuild Rechability for api call, You can simply add your api call inside this networkUnReachableBlock.
+- Put this code in *viewDidLoad*

 tblView.networkUnReachableBlock = {
 // put your API Call here.
 }
 **Loading State**
-    - You can put this state before you API call or data collectng method.
+- You can put this state before your API call or data collectng method.
 - **Customisation**: In loadingImg param You can pass your custom image and in loadingLabelTitle you can pass your custom attributed string.

 tblView.setState(.loading(loadingImg: nil, loadingLabelTitle: nil))

 **Data Available State**
 - When your data successfully available simply put this line in your code.

 tblView.setState(.dataAvailable(viewController: self))

 **Data UnAvailable State**
 - When your data not available simply put this line in your code.
 - **Customisation**: In noDataImg param You can pass your custom image for no data and in noDataLabelTitle you can pass your custom attributed string.

 tblView.setState(.noDataAvailable(noDataImg: nil, noDataLabelTitle: nil)) **No Internet available State**
 - When Internet is not available put this line.
 - **Customisation**: In noInternetImg param You can pass your custom image for no internet state and in noInternetLabelTitle you can pass your custom attributed string.

 tblView.setState(.checkInternetAvaibility(noInternetImg: nil, noInternetLabelTitle: nil))
 ## NOTE
-- If you want to use this in UICollectionView Simply replace you collectionView object with tblView in above codes.
+- If you want to use this in UICollectionView Simply replace your collectionView object with tblView in above codes.

 ## Contribute